We have full-time and part-time start dates throughout the year! Give us a call at 720-423-4700 to find out when our next available start date is.

 Our short, 8-week program will have you ready to join the workforce quickly!

 Clinical placement: After you complete your coursework, you will be placed in an internship in the field where you’ll gain real-world experience.
+You will be required to complete 45 clinical internship hours in order to complete the program.

 What Can I Do with an Emily Griffith Phlebotomy Certificate?